flipstone/orville/JSON.md

 Let's suppose we have an example entity with an ID, and some arbitrary JSON data in a column called 'tags'.

-Note how `fooTagsField` below uses the `Value` type from the Aeson library, and the `jsonb` which we'll define shortly.
+Note how `fooTagsField` below uses the `Value` type from the Aeson library.

 Remember that the `Value` contains its own `Null` constructor, which is distinct from SQL's `NULL`.
 So we can have JSON nulls in this field, but no SQL